tejaswid/tejaswid.github.io/_research/p5-clothing.md

 Bonus: I got the opportunity to be one of the first few to work with the developer model of the then newly released Kinect v2 sensor.

 <img src='/images/ms_framework.png'>
-Figure shows an overview of the framework.
+An overview of the framework.

 <img src='/images/ms_dataset.png'>
-Figure shows a sample of the dataset.
+A sample of the dataset.